-Although not preferred built-in webcams are acceptable, however in case you don’t have a built in camera we recommend the following camera.
+Built-in webcams are acceptable, however in case you don’t have a built in camera we recommend the following camera.

 All video lectures are uploaded within 24-48 hours to the students Canvas, and are available for students to view by logging into e-Learning.

 Please visit the University of Florida student computing requirements page for additional information.

 DW requires that students have access to and on-going use of a laptop for DIG courses in order to be able to function in the current learning environment.
 Some courses will require the use of laptops for coursework.
 Students are required to access electronic forms of information, submit assignments and communicate with other students and faculty electronically.
 DW requires each student’s laptop to meet certain minimum specs for heavy graphics use, the requirements documented below must be met.

 As new students prepare to make the transition into becoming full BADAS students, Digital Worlds (DW) has a list of personal gear and equipment that we recommend you acquire for your time in the degree program and for your future digital arts & sciences career.

 The New Student Buyer’s Guide was constructed with individual DW courses and assignments in mind.
 Many of these courses will occur during your 1st semester, including DIG3525C - Design & Production 1 and DIG3305C - 3D Animation.